Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 - Improved speech

-- Improved behavior and sleep problems related to frequent or persistent ear infections
+- Improvements in behavior and sleep problems related to frequent or persistent ear infections

 Even with ear tubes, your child may still get an occasional ear infection.

-Usually, ear tubes stay in the eardrum for six to nine months and then fall out on their own.
+Usually, an ear tube stays in the eardrum for four to 18 months and then falls out on its own.
 Sometimes, a tube doesn't fall out and needs to be surgically removed.
-In some cases, the ear tube falls out too soon, and another needs to be put in.
+In some cases, the ear tube falls out too soon, and another needs to be put in the eardrum.